-From time to time, we may become involved in litigation or other legal proceedings.
-On September 28, 2022 ("Original Complaint"), the Company and certain of its current and former officers were named as defendants in a proposed class-action lawsuit.
-The complaint generally alleges that the Company violated Sections 10(b) and 20(a) and Sections 11 and 15 of the Securities Act by allegedly making materially false and/or misleading statements, as well as allegedly failing to disclose material adverse facts relating to the safety profile and future clinical and commercial prospects of each of its lixivaptan and ZF874 programs, which caused the Company's securities to trade at artificially inflated prices.
-On February 10, 2023, an amended complaint was filed ("Amended Complaint").
-A number of the complaints set forth in the Original Complaint have been abandoned including with respect to intentional fraud theory and claims pursuant to Sections 10(b) or 20(a) of the Securities Exchange Act of 1934.
+On September 28, 2022 ("Original Complaint"), the Company and certain of its current and former officers were named as defendants in a proposed class-action lawsuit filed in the United States District Court for the Central District of California.
+The complaint generally alleges that the Company violated Sections 10(b) and 20(a) and Sections 11 and 15 of the Securities Act of 1933, as amended (the "Securities Act") by allegedly making materially false and/or misleading statements, as well as allegedly failing to disclose material adverse facts relating to the safety profile and future clinical and commercial prospects of each of its lixivaptan and ZF874 programs, which caused the Company's securities to trade at artificially inflated prices.
+On October 12, 2022, by order, the lawsuit was transferred to the United States District Court for the Southern District of New York.
+On February 10, 2023, an amended complaint was filed ("Amended Complaint") in which our IPO underwriters were added as co-defendants.
+A number of the claims set forth in the Original Complaint have been abandoned including with respect to intentional fraud theory and claims pursuant to Sections 10(b) or 20(a) of the Securities Exchange Act of 1934.
 The only claims alleged in the Amended Complaint are violations of Sections 11 and 15 of the Securities Act based on alleged misstatements in the S-1 filed by the Company in connection with its Initial Public Offering.
-The complaint also abandons any claims concerning ZF874 and focuses entirely on lixivaptan.
+The Amended Complaint also abandoned any claims concerning ZF874 and focuses entirely on lixivaptan.
+The Amended Complaint seeks damages and attorneys' fees, among other things.
+On August 23, 2023, the Company submitted its motion to dismiss all claims, which remains pending.
 The Company believes this lawsuit is without merit and intends to defend the case vigorously.
-Litigation and related matters are costly and may divert the attention of the Company's management and other resources that would otherwise be engaged in other activities.
-The Company has not recorded an estimate of the possible loss associated with this legal proceeding due to the uncertainties related to both the likelihood and the amount of any possible loss or range of loss.
-Regardless of outcome, litigation can have an adverse impact on our business, financial condition, results of operations and prospects because of defense and settlement costs, diversion of management resources and other factors.
+Litigation is subject to inherent uncertainty and a court could ultimately rule against the Company.
+In addition, the defense of litigation and related matters are costly and may divert the attention of the Company's man recorded an estimate of the possible loss associated with this legal proceeding due to the uncertainties related to both the likelihood and the amount of any possible loss or range of loss.